sleepdiary/report/README.md

 ## License

-Sleep Diary Report, Copyright © 2021 Andrew Sayers <sleepdiary@pileofstuff.org>
+Sleep Diary Report, Copyright © 2021 Sleepdiary Developers <sleepdiary@pileofstuff.org>

 Sleep Diary Report comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 For details, see [the license statement](LICENSE).